Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Applications

 \subsection{ECIS Measurements}

-Last, we compute BFR$\left(\epsilon =5\times 10^{-16}\right)$ exact likelihood estimates of the memory parameter for several observed time series of electric cell-substrate impedance sensing (ECIS) measurements, which is a relatively new tool for monitoring the growth and behavior of cells in culture \citep{Giaever1991}.
-Previous research has suggested that ARFIMA$\left(0, d, 0\right)$ models may be appropriate for ECIS measurements, and it has been hypothesized that the memory parameter $d$ may vary by cell type and contamination status \citep{Giaever1991,Tarantola2010,Gelsinger2019, Zhang2020}.
-We consider ECIS measurements from eight experiments, four conducted using Madin-Darby canine kidney (MDCK) cells and African green monkey kidney epithelial (BSC-1) cells.
-From each experiment, we examine 40 individual time series of about $n \approx 170$ measurements, which correspond to measurements from 40 cell filled wells on a single tray collected between 40 and 72 hours after the wells were filled and the experiment began.
-Of the 40 wells examined in each experiment, half were prepared using one medium referred to here as BSA and half were prepared using another medium referred to as gel.
-Of the 20 wells in each experiment prepared with the same medium, 12 contain cells contaminated by mycoplasma and 8 contain uncontaminated cells.
-Letting $y_{temwf}$ refer to ECIS measurements for well $w$ prepared with medium $m$ in experiment $e$ measured at frequency $f$, we assume that the mean $\mu_{temwf} = \mu_{emwf}$ is constant over time and
+Last, we compute BFR$\left(\epsilon =5\times 10^{-16}\right)$ exact likelihood estimates of the memory parameter for time series of ECIS measurements.
+ECIS monitors the growth and behavior of cells in culture \citep{Giaever1991}.
+Previous research suggests that ARFIMA$\left(0, d, 0\right)$ models may be appropriate for ECIS measurements and hypothesizes that the memory parameter $d$ may vary by cell type and contamination status \citep{Giaever1991,Tarantola2010,Gelsinger2019, Zhang2020}.
+As in \cite{Zhang2020}, we consider ECIS measurements from eight experiments, four measuring Madin-Darby canine kidney (MDCK) cells and four measuring African green monkey kidney epithelial (BSC-1) cells.
+Plots of selected time series are provided in Section~\ref{appsec:sec16} of the Appendix.
+From each experiment, we examine 40 individual time series of about $n \approx 170$ measurements, corresponding to measurements from 40 cell filled wells on a single tray collected between 40 and 72 hours after the wells were filled and the experiment began.
+Of the 40 wells in each experiment, half were prepared using one medium, BSA, and half were prepared using another medium, gel.
+Of the 20 wells prepared with the same medium, 12 contain cells contaminated by mycoplasma and 8 contain uncontaminated cells.
+Letting $y_{temwf}$ refer to ECIS measurements for well $w$ prepared with medium $m$ in experiment $e$ measured at frequency $f$, we assume that the mean $\mu_{temwf} = \mu_{emwf}$ is constant and